-isiZulu.net is a collaborative Zulu/English online dictionary.
-It has a forum where everyone (that is you!) can contribute new entries to help building up a comprehensive modern Zulu vocabulary.
+isiZulu.net is a hobby project consisting of a Zulu/English online dictionary and a forum where everyone (i.e. you!) can contribute and help building up a comprehensive modern Zulu vocabulary.

 The dictionary began as an idée fixe after a visit to South Africa in 2003 when I decided to learn Zulu.
 Curiously there were no Zulu classes up here in Germany, so I bought some books from "teach yourself" and African Voices and Doke's dusty thick tome.

 Seeing there was no real Zulu online dictionary around, only some word lists and dumb web front ends, I decided to create one of my own.
 It should have a real database, some halfway clever code meeting the agglutinative nature of isiZulu, and a forum allowing users to contribute entries.
 The latter was an idea I borrowed from LEO.